Nelliosis/Henrietta-bot/README.md

 2. modify the code
 3. tinker with the bot

 then by all means _**fork**_ the project.
 You need not to contribute back to this main project.
-You are free to make it your own. \
+You are free to make it your own.
+Use the [Getting Started](#getting-started) section to get you up and running with the bot's development
 Though please do remember to credit my work.

 <p align="right">(<a href="#top">back to top</a>)</p>